 Our auditors are highly qualified and well trained.
 They are all college graduates with a major in accounting.
 Many of them are CPAs.
 Auditors will treat you and your employees with professional courtesy and respect.

 By law, except for a limited number of programs, any information we obtain from you must be treated as confidential.
 The Department takes this requirement very seriously and has instituted safeguards to protect your information.
 If you have any questions about confidentiality, please discuss them with the auditor.
 The Department also has a Taxpayer Bill of Rights.
-A copy will be provided to you prior to the start of the audit.

 Audit Start Date